mutaimwiti/rbactl/examples/mongo/README.md

 The key files and directories to look at are:

-1. `permissions/`
+1. `permissions.js`
-2. `policies/`
+2. `policies.js`
 3. `middleware.js`
 4. `routes/`
 5. `utils.js`

 #### Permissions

-The application permissions are defined in the `permissions` directory.
-Each permission file is given the name of the entity it represents on the system.
-Permissions are defined as an object with the keys representing actions and the values representing the definition of the permission.
+The application permissions are defined in the `permissions.js` file.
+Permissions are defined as a nested object with top level keys representing entities.
+Inner keys represent actions and values represent the definition of the permission.
 On a system with many entities the best approach is to define each permission on a separate file and load them using the `loadPermissions` method.
 On a small system they can be defined on a single file.
 In this example we define permissions for `article`, `permission`, `role` and `user` which are system entities.

 #### Policies

 Policies are the rules that determine what actions a user is allowed to perform on the system.
-The application policies are defined in the `policies` directory.
-Rules are defined as an object with the keys representing actions and values representing the rules that determine how the decision on the users to allow is arrived at.
+The application policies are defined in the `policies.js` file.
+Rules are defined as a nested object with top level keys representing entities.
+Inner keys represent actions and values represent the rules that determine how the decision on the users to allow is arrived at.
 In this example we define policies for `article`, `permission`, `role` and `user` which are system entities.
 A breakdown of the article policy:

 1. `view` - determines whether the user can see articles either by listing or getting one.
 Where needed, it can be broken down into two e.g. `index` and `get`.
 From the rules, it is only possible to view articles if you have any of